 1. Publish employee recognition posts on your organization’s social media platforms.

 For example, celebrate a work anniversary, years of service, customer service awards, big promotions or work-related philanthropy.
 Start by recognizing departments on a rotating basis.
 Each month, highlight a team for one great achievement or contribution they’ve made.
 The goal is to make team members feel special for their positive contributions to the community and company.
+Let them know that they're appreciated!

 2. Create a virtual recognition wall.